 Here’s the simple truth:

-If you’re going to become a professional writer, then reading is part of your job.
+If you’re going to become an author, then reading and research is part of your job.

 If you fail to feed your mind, then don’t expect it to serve you quality ideas when you next sit down in front of the blank page.

 3. The Day is Yours to Waste or Spend

 I like to put things off, procrastinate, and say it will keep till later.

 And this confession is from a guy who wrote a book about productivity for writers.